How To Implement An Alternating Four-Day Workweek And Why

 Tip #1: Try The Concept Before Fully Implementing

-When we announced that we would be offering an alternating four-day workweek, we made it clear to the team that it was on a trial basis.
-We wanted to make sure everyone really benefited from having this time, and that our level of productivity at the very least didn’t drop.
+When we announced that we would be offering this perk, we made it clear to the team that we’d be trying it on a trial basis.
+We wanted to make sure everyone really benefited from reduced hours, and that our level of productivity at the very least didn’t drop.

-We started this new schedule on Friday, April 2nd, and our initial evaluation of the plan would continue through Friday, June, 2nd (about 14 weeks).
-We actually just ended up trialing it through to Monday, July 21st, give us a full quarter to evaluate.
+For our new perk pilot, we decided that we would start this plan Friday, April 2nd, 2021, and our initial evaluation of the plan would continue through Friday, June 2nd (14 weeks).
+We eventually ended up rolling it through to July 21st to give us a full quarter to evaluate.

 Tip #2: Consider The Impact On Your Customers